Meet the forever families of the animals who have been adopted through Companion Animal Foundation over the past 17 years!

-"This is Natasha, previously known as Mystery She spent a year as the store cat at CAF before coming to live with her new brother, Sammy, and I. Some of her favorite things about her home are the backyard, cuddle time, playtime. the backyard, meal time, her assortment of favorite places to sleep, drinking out of the bathroom sink, the backyard, and spoiling potential photographs by moving before I can snap the shot.
+"This is Natasha, previously known as Mystery.
+She spent a year as the store cat at CAF before coming to live with her new brother, Sammy, and I. Some of her favorite things about her home are the backyard, cuddle time, playtime, meal time, her assortment of favorite places to sleep, drinking out of the bathroom sink, and spoiling potential photographs by moving before I can snap the shot.

-"We had been living in sequoia national park for 2 yrs before we moved back to Arcata.
-In those two years in Sequoia (the Central Valley was an hour away down the mountains) we rescued 2 pups that we found emaciated on dark country roads, we found homes for both, and the time we had them in our care was amazing.
+"We had been living in Sequoia National Park for 2 years before we moved back to Arcata.
+In those two years in Sequoia (the Central Valley was an hour away down the mountains), we rescued 2 pups that we found emaciated on dark country roads.
+We found homes for both and the time we had them in our care was amazing.
 Needless to say, once we moved back up to Humboldt, we were ready for a pup of our own; of course this would be a rescue as well.
-A couple of months into being back, we were told of the trio of pups at CAF, and we went to see them immediately, they were described as malamute Shepherd Pit mixes, a very interesting mix, and by the looks of them they were going to be big!
-From the pictures of the puppies that we had seen online, we had our eye on Aries (the darker Pit looking puppy) but once we met the two that were available, Moose (Zeus at the time) caught my attention with his calm demeanor and interesting colors, we took him home and he was PERFECT.
+A couple of months into being back, we were told of the trio of pups at CAF and we went to see them immediately.
+They were described as malamute Shepherd Pit mixes; a very interesting mix and by the looks of them, they were going to be big!
+From the pictures of the puppies that we had seen online, we had our eye on Aries (the darker Pit looking puppy) but once we met the two that were available, Moose (Zeus at the time) caught my attention with his calm demeanor and interesting colors.
+We took him home and he was PERFECT.

-We set up an adoption date, and took him home.
-He now lives in harmony with an 11yr old cat and 3 humans.
-At 11 months and 90lbs he is the most sociable and loving dog you can ask for.
+He now lives in harmony with an 11 year old cat and 3 humans.
+At 11 months and 90lbs, he is the most sociable and loving dog you can ask for.

 "We adopted Remy (former name Pippen) in July 2015 when we realized that our home needed a fur baby.
 Remy brought so much joy into our lives and helped our family feel more complete!
 He has always followed Mommy around like a little shadow.
 About a year later and after multiple, extremely pricey vet visits for Remy engaging in pica behavior (ingesting inedible objects--he had to have surgery on his stomach at 10 months old to remove one of Mommy's hair ties that was clogging up the sphincter muscle in his stomach), we decided that he needed a playmate.
 We had tried everything from discipline, to ignoring, to food changes, to play therapy, to outdoor visits, but alas nothing stopped Remy from ingesting inedible objects and from attacking Mommy's legs every time her attention wasn't on him.
 So we adopted Archie (former name Jack), who was affectionately known at the Blue Lake CAF as "The Orange Bullet."
 Ever since the initial introduction that is always difficult for 2 cats, they have been inseparable.
 Now Remy doesn't attack Mommy anymore and is too busy playing with his brother to ingest inedible objects!
 And better yet, Archie feels welcome and happy in his forever home and loves having a big brother.
 Now we are an even bigger happy family!